ua-2024q3-astr513/astr513/docs/derive.md

     )
 ```

-## Reverse Mode AD and Backpropagation

-* Concept of Reverse Mode AD
-  * Computational graphs and the chain rule.
-* Backpropagation in Neural Networks
-  * Application in machine learning.

-### Higher-Order Derivatives: Jacobians and Hessians

-* Importance of higher-order derivatives
-  * Applications in optimization algorithms.
-  * Computing Jacobians and Hessians with AD
-* Techniques and computational considerations.

-+++

 ### Discussion on AD

 Despite its powerful capabilities, Automatic Differentiation presents several limitations and challenges that must be addressed to ensure effective implementation.